galvao/resume/en-US/README.md

 ## Professional Experience

+### Vox Tecnologia
+Senior Programmer II - 04/04/2022 - 08/10/2022

+• Adapta Oracle SQL queries for PostgreSQL;

+• Development for the company's softwares;

+• Legacy Code Optimization

 ### UOL EdTech
-Senior Software Engineer - 05/03/2021 - present day
+Senior Software Engineer - 05/03/2021 - 03/18/2022

 • Developing a CLI application for data anonimization in order for the company to be compliant with LGPD (Brazilian counterpart to GDPR);